Josh-Tracy/Josh-Tracy.github.io/_pages/aws.md

 <h4 id="Credentials"> CLI Credentials </h4>
 {: style="color:DodgerBlue;"}

-The AWS CLI configuration is stored in <b>.AWS</b> in the home directory
+The AWS CLI configuration is stored in .AWS in the home directory

 * ~/.aws/credentials
   * <pre>